oliverwehrens/co2monitor/README.md

 # Co2Monitor

-This connects a TFA Drostmann Co2 Mini Monitor to a Raspberry
+This connects a TFA Drostmann Co2 Mini Monitor to a Raspberry.
+It will publish it's values to a MQTT Service.
+The server is configured in the co2monitor.py file.

 You need to have python2 and the paho mqtt python package installed.